handletastic/hireup-backend-assessment/README.md

 ## To Run

 1. Open your terminal application.
-2. Navigate to the directory 'hireup-backend-asses'
+2. Navigate to the directory 'hireup-backend-assessment'
 3. Run the command `node bookingCostCalculator.js`
 4. Open the new file 'output.json' on a browser or a text editor to see the costs and validity flags for each booking.
 5. That's all folks!